vippsas/vipps-ecom-api/README.md

 This repo contains developer resources for the Vipps eCommerce API.
 For more information about this product, "Vipps på Nett", please see: https://www.vipps.no/bedrift/vipps-pa-nett

 **IMPORTANT:** This is a work in progress.
-The PDFs are still the official documentation, but we are working on making the same information available in more developer friendly formats.
+The [PDF documentation](original-docs/) is still the official documentation, but we are working on making the same information available in more developer friendly formats.
 See also: https://vipps.no/developer

 For product activation please read [vipps-ecom-api-getting-started.md](vipps-ecom-api-getting-started.md)